Actinarium/Rhythm/README.md

 If you are passionate about carefully crafted layouts and aspiring to #BuildBetterApps, add Rhythm into your toolchain.

+**Attention!** The library has been updated recently, and the new version comes with significant API changes.
+The documentation will be updated soon, meanwhile if you’re ready to embrace the new functionality, such as **declarative configuration** and inset groups, use the sample as a reference.

 ![Rhythm][heroimg]

 **Key features:**